RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 We are delighted to share with you our library of resources.
 You can use the filter feature below to find topics most relevant to your curriculum.

-The teleological argument is also known as the design argument.
-Just as the cosmological argument has its basis in a simple fact (the universe exists), the teleological argument follows suit by having its basis in another simple, yet indisputable, fact: everything in the universe is highly complex.
+The design argument is also known as the teleological argument.
+Just as the cosmological argument has its basis in a simple fact (the universe exists), the design argument follows suit by having its basis in another simple fact: everything in the universe is highly complex.

 Therefore, God exists.

-In summary, the earth is too complex to have just appeared; there must have been an intelligent designer, one which gave everything purpose.
+In summary, the earth is too complex to have just happened by chance; there must have been an intelligent designer, one which gave everything purpose.
 That intelligent designer can only be God.

-To explore this topic in more detail, download the following resource:
+To explore this topic in more detail, download the learning resource below and complete the tasks: